RMMOA

 Is there any indication on what the Restriction may be?
 Would it be specific to certain uses, concentrations, etc.?

 Furthermore, specific restrictions on the use of articles may be proposed due to potential exposure risks.
-The aim of this study is to provide supplementary data, as some information within the REACH Registration dossier may be outdated.
+The aim of this study is to provide supplementary data, as some information within the REACH Registration dossiers may be outdated.
 If you have registered any of these substances, it is advisable to ensure that all information is up to date, as this will contribute to an accurate assessment.
 Conducting this study is crucial to address any gaps in the existing data and help shape the direction of the restriction process.